-A sustainable, competitive, and resilient palm oil sector ensures longterm viability of the entire supply chain and shared benefits for both the private sector as well as the livelihoods of communities where palm oil is grown.
-An effective planning and management system addresses economic viability, environmental and social compliance and risk, establishes procedures and systems for ensuring conformance to the RSPO P&C, and supports continuous improvement toward sustainable palm oil.
+A sustainable, competitive, and resilient palm oil sector ensures long-term viability of the entire supply chain and shared benefits for both private sector as well as the livelihoods of communities where palm oil is grown.
+An effective planning and management system address economic viability, environmental and social compliance and risk, establishes procedures and systems for ensuring conformance to the RSPO P&C, and supports continuous improvement toward sustainable palm oil.

-Behave ethically and transparently

-Operate legally and respect rights
+- Principle 1.
+Behave ethically and transparently - Principle 2.
+Operate legally and respect rights - Principle 3.
 Optimise productivity, efficiency, positive impacts and resilience

-BEHAVE ETHICALLY AND TRANSPARENTLY
+PRINCIPLE 1: BEHAVE ETHICALLY AND TRANSPARENTLY